 “Nice” is not one of the fruits of the Spirit.
 The world expects everyone

-to be nice, but they mock the “goody-two-shoes,” goodness being one of the fruits of the
+to be nice, but they mock “goody-two-shoes”.
+Goodness is one of the fruits of the

 “Goodness” is all about being nice to people who are not nice to us.

-People don’t like it when we refuse to defend ourselves, but they hate it
+People don’t like it when we refuse to defend ourselves, and they hate it

-when we are peacemakers in the name of the Lord, because it acts as an
+when we are peacemakers in the name of the Lord, because it works as an

 invitation to the Kingdom of God, and if they reject the invitation, it acts

-as a witness against their darkness.
+as a witness against them.
 When someone is not nice to them, they

-throw all the social rules out the window, except those they use to gain an
+throw all the social rules out the window.
+Therefore, "nice" is for show,

 but being good comes from the heart.
-Being nice is a way of getting through
+Being "nice" is a way of getting

 business, but being good is holy to the Lord.
 Being good is akin to kindness,

 but being nice is one step from rage.
-A person who is nice will not
+A "nice" person will not

-endure persecution, but a person who is good has already endured the insult of
+endure persecution, but goodness has already endured the insult of

 (250k) Priorities